 Reputation and your brand – the effect of bad publicity

-Corporate slip-ups don’t go unnoticed.
+Corporate slip-ups don't go unnoticed.
 Scandals make headline news.
-Employees go on strike, consumers voice their outcry on review websites, and TikTok influencers put all your dirty underwear on full blast.
-All of this bad publicity can knock a brand’s reputation.
-But what is the real effect of all this and is the motto ‘no publicity is bad publicity, even the negative’ correct?
+Employees go on strike, consumers voice their outcry on review websites, and influencers put all your dirty underwear on full blast.
+All of this bad publicity can knock a brand's reputation.
+But what is the real effect of all this - and is the motto no publicity is bad publicity correct?

 The Damage Is Done - Bad Publicity Wreckage

-Various brand valuators all point to bad publicity as having serious consequences for a brand.
-In 2016, Sports Direct saw their reputation drop to a weak rating by the Reputation Institute after a series of scandals.
-On YouGov’s BrandIndex which measures public perception, the brand fell 13 percentage points to -13.4, putting them last on a list of 44 British high street stores.
-SD’s reputation score fell to -34, again putting them bottom of the ranks.
+Various brand valuators all point to bad publicity as having serious consequences.
+In 2016, Sports Direct saw their reputation drop to a weak rating by the Reputation Institute.
+On YouGov's BrandIndex, the brand fell 13 percentage points to -13.4, putting them last on a list of 44 British high street stores.

 In 2023, Adidas reported a 23% drop in e-commerce sales, affected by their fallout with Kanye West and the termination of the Yeezy brand.

-Bad publicity can set a brand back.
-In some cases, all the hard work that went into building up the brand’s reputation suddenly seems pointless.
-The positive associations people once carried can quickly turn sour just by one wrong X post or a reel.
-Consumers can lose trust in a brand they have been devoted to for years before the negative event.
+Bad publicity can set a brand back significantly.
+Positive associations people once carried can quickly turn sour.
+Consumers can lose trust in a brand they have been devoted to for years - before a single wrong post or PR misstep.

 The Psychology of Harmful Reputation